 There’s an indirect distinction between the two hair-lightening effects called Balayage and Highlights and all depends on the technique.
-In case, you haven’t heard about Balayage, then don’t worry as here we’ll dig into the difference between Balayage and Highlights so that you can choose which color method you need to try for getting the looks you want.
+In case, you haven’t heard about Balayage, then don’t worry as here we’ll dig into the difference between balayage and highlights hair so that you can choose which color method you need to try for getting the looks you want.

 What is Balayage?